Machine taper: Types

 The standards are grouped into families that may include different sizes.
 The taper within a family may or may not be consistent.
 The Jarno and NMTB tapers are consistent, but the Jacobs and Morse families vary.

 There are adaptors available to allow the use of one type of taper tooling, e.g. Morse, on a machine with a different taper, e.g. R8 or vice versa, and simpler adaptors consisting of an externally and internally tapered sleeve to allow a small Morse tool to be used in a machine of larger bore.

 One of the first uses of tapers was to mount drill bits directly to machine tools, such as in the tailstock of a lathe, although later drill chucks were developed that held parallel shank drill bits.

 Brown & Sharpe

-Brown & Sharpe tapers, standardized by the company of the same name, are an alternative to the more-commonly seen Morse taper.
+Brown & Sharpe tapers (Abbreviated BS or B&S), standardized by the company of the same name, are an alternative to the more-commonly seen Morse taper.
 Like the Morse, these have a series of sizes, from 1 to 18, with 7, 9 and 11 being the most common.
 Actual taper on these lies within a narrow range close to .500 inches per foot (41.67 mm per meter).